Kotlin/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

         // async returns a Deferred handle, which inherits from Job val job2 = async {
-                  // This line may not be printed if the coroutine is canceled before its body starts executing println("The async coroutine has started")
+                  // This line may not be printed if the coroutine is canceled before its body starts executing println("The second coroutine has started")

             try {
                 // Equivalent to delay(Duration.INFINITE)